GudipatiPallavi/product_portfolio/README.md

 # Pallavi Gudipati — Product Portfolio

-This repo contains the code that powers my product design portfolio website.
+This repo contains the code of my portfolio website.

-Had a lot of fun building this website.
-Taking a project from an idea into Figma, then bringing it to life with code has got to be one of the most satisfying experiences ever!
+Welcome to my portfolio!
+Here, you'll find:

+🌟 Projects related to the career I aspire to pursue
+💡 A bit about me and my journey
+🎯 My skills and interests

 🔗 [Click here](https://gudipatipallavi.github.io/product_portfolio/website/) to check out the latest version of the site.